Heat oven to 400ºF.

 Toss the banana slices and lemon juice in a small bowl and set aside.

 Combine 1/2 cup of the sugar, the flour, and salt in a 3-quart saucier.
 Add the egg yolks and whisk to combine.
-Add the half-and-half and carefully whisk to combine.
-Cook over medium-low heat, stirring constantly, until the mixture reaches 172 to 180ºF, 5 to 10 minutes.
+Add the half and half and carefully whisk to combine.
+Cook over medium-low heat, stirring constantly, until the mixture reaches 172° to 180ºF, 5 to 10 minutes.
 The mixture will begin to thicken and bubble around the edges.
-Remove the pan from the heat and whisk in the vanilla extract.
+Remove the pan from the heat and whisk in the vanilla.

 Whisk the egg whites and cream of tartar in the bowl of a stand mixer on medium speed until soft peaks form.
 Gradually add the remaining 2 tablespoons of sugar and continue whisking until stiff peaks form.
 Spoon the meringue over the warm pudding, being sure to cover the edges.
 Bake until the meringue is evenly browned, 8 to 10 minutes.
 Remove the pudding from the oven and cool for 15 minutes before serving.
 Cool completely before refrigerating.
 Refrigerate for up to 3 days.